Indy Neidell: Sabaton

 In February 2019, Neidell teamed up with Swedish heavy metal band Sabaton for a project called Sabaton History, for which he is the host and writer.
 The series documents the historical events surrounding the band's songs.
 He also portrayed T. E. Lawrence in the music video for Sabaton's song "Seven Pillars of Wisdom" and Adrian Carton de Wiart in the music video for their song "The Unkillable Soldier".

 The Korean War

 On June 25, 2024, Neidell launched the third real-time series, this time covering the Korean War.
+Similar to their previous real-time series, the channel provides week by week coverage of the events of the Korean War.
+As of September 2026, the YouTube channel has received more than 33 million views and 156 thousand subscribers.

 Personal life

 Neidell left the United States in January 1993, living in New York City prior to moving to Europe.
 He lived in Prague for several years before leaving the city.
 After leaving Prague, Indy spent time living in Budapest, Istanbul, London and Edinburgh before eventually moving to Stockholm in 1996, where he has lived since.
 He has dual citizenship of the United States and Sweden.
 Neidell is a member of the European chapter of the Society for American Baseball Research and a supporter of the Houston Astros.